 There are over 35 different process mining solutions available in the market catering for different types of organizations and clients.
 No matter what your specific needs, it’s good to keep in mind some key areas to consider:

-- Ease of use - process mining software doesn’t need to be difficult to use.
+- Ease of use - process mining doesn’t need to be difficult to use.
 Seek screenshots or a product demonstration to see if it looks easy to use or navigate.

 - End-to-end visibility (E2E) - as more work is digitalized, you need full E2E visibility of the full process journey across different tools and systems.